How to Start a Podcast and Measure Its Impact in 2021

 I learned you should try and ask ‘what’ and ‘how’ questions, because they don’t leave the guest an opportunity to only say ‘yes’ or ‘no.’ [A rule of thumb I follow] is to ask a question, follow it up with one more related question, and then pull them back to the next one so the show doesn’t go down a rabbit hole that takes it away from where your listeners are trying to go.

 A topic that comes up frequently amongst interviewers is whether or not to provide your guest with a list of questions ahead of the interview.
-It’s typically said that to provide questions ahead of time is a best practice or industry standard, which John and Brian agreed with.
+It’s typically said that to provide questions ahead of time is a best practice or industry standard, which Wall and Peters agreed with.
 They’ve expressed various reasons for doing so.

-Brian – “We absolutely have questions prepared ahead of time and also send them over to the interviewee.
-Interviewees typically request it, and prefer to have those questions going into the recording.
+Peters: “We absolutely have questions prepared ahead of time and also send them over to the interviewee.
+Interviewees typically request it and prefer to have those questions going into the recording.
 Especially with the bigger influencers, they’re not necessarily thinking about your podcast all week.
-So with them jumping on last minute, having that list of questions seems to be their preference.”
+So with them jumping on last-minute, having that list of questions seems to be their preference.”

-However, Larry offers a different perspective and often withholds questions in order to create a more natural, free-flowing conversation.
+However, Jordan offers a different perspective and often withholds questions in order to create a more natural, free-flowing conversation.
 You can read about his interviewer philosophies in our interview excerpt on How to be a Great Interviewer.
-Larry’s passion for the topic might make you think twice about how you handle your question distribution.
+Jordan’s passion for the topic might make you think twice about how you handle your question distribution.

 Podcast Show Formats